OneBit74/ezpz/reference.md

 As you can see, **ezpz** does not lock you into a specific way of writing your parsers.
 You can always opt-out and use a handwritten parser for a part of your grammar or even a completely different parsing library.

 ### **What is a context?**
 A context defines the token type and manages the token stream that parsers consume.
 Furthermore, a context can handle all sorts of tasks that concern the entire parsing process.
-For example a context can issue error messages, hold some kind of semi global state or take a look at [include/ezpz/extra/graph_context](), which prints the parse tree in the [*dot attributed graph language*](https://graphviz.org/doc/info/lang.html).
+For example, a context can issue error messages, hold some kind of semi global state, or take a look at [graph_context](#graph_contextctx_t-t), which visualizes the parse tree.

 The interface of a context in ezpz can not be defined strictly, certain parts of the library use certain interfaces others don't.
 If you do not use certain library features, you won't have to specify those.
 - ctx.getPosition() -> pos: the current position in the token stream